Vault2501/Meshed-Banana-image/README.md

 The scripts will copy the reticulum stack and its dependencies to `/opt/reticulum_env/` and add a modified `.profile` to `/etc/skel`, so that every user that gets created will have those copied to his home directory upon first login.

 ## How can I use it?
-You can run the script either by themself in an installed system to install the latest version of reticulum or add the scripts to the Armbian build system in order to create images with reticulum installed.
+You can run the scripts either by themself in an installed system to install the latest version of reticulum or add the scripts to the Armbian build system in order to create images with reticulum installed.

 ### Build a Modified Armbian Image with it
 To use the scripts within the Armbian build system to create Armbian images with reticulum installed, follow the instructions in this section.

-#### Install the Armbian Build Bystem
+#### 1. Install the Armbian Build Bystem
-Based on the instructions on [how to build Armbian images](https://docs.armbian.com/Developer-Guide_Build-Preparation/) given:
+Based on the instructions on [how to build Armbian images](https://docs.armbian.com/Developer-Guide_Build-Preparation/):

 - Download a [Ubuntu Jammy image](https://cloud-images.ubuntu.com/releases/22.04/release/) for the hypervisor of your choice (in my case kvm)